-A company’s selling points come across as more earned and authentic if a consumer tells you, rather than the brand itself.
+Well, a company’s selling points come across as more earned and authentic if a consumer tells you, rather than the brand itself.
 Influencer marketing bridges the gap between product and consumer, resulting in brand trust.

 This isn’t a new phenomenon either.
 It’s the reason fashion brands like Gucci get Iggy Pop, A$AP Rocky, and Tyler, The Creator, to wear their clothes in advertisements, as opposed to paid models that we’ve never seen before.
 Suddenly, the community of Gucci wearers are also sharing their love of music.
 The clothes have become more than a product.
 They’ve become an attitude.
 Like the best covers of all time, the artist embodies the subject at hand.

 Speaking of music, influencer advertising in the music industry is rapidly becoming mainstream.
 And for a good reason.
 Take Fender’s campaign for their American Professional Stratocaster.
 Instead of getting a professional luthier to explain the product, Fender filmed loveable goofball Mac Demarco giving the Stratocaster a noodle.

 Demarco has been playing Fender’s for years, so naturally, we feel more trusting of the product, and the gap between product and consumer is bridged even further.

 Influencer marketing in music media is beneficial not just for the brand, but also for the influencer.
 If the content is published by both the brand and the influencer (which it should be), the audience outreach is multiplied.
 Take Happy Media’s recent collaboration with producer Go Freek and production software Ableton.